Vilez0/victus-control/README.md

 If you'd like to contribute to the project, please follow these steps:

-Fork the repository.
-Make your changes.
-Submit a pull request.
+Fork the repository, make your changes, submit a pull request.

+Any contribution is welcome!!

 ## License
 This project is licensed under the GPL3 License.
 See the LICENSE file for more details.